Sharpe's Company: Plot summary

 The British Army attacks Ciudad Rodrigo, a fortress guarding the northern path into Spain.
 Sharpe and Harper lead an assault on the French.
 Unfortunately, Sharpe's commander and friend, Colonel William Lawford, is severely wounded when a mine is detonated.
 He loses an arm and retires from his post as commander of the South Essex regiment, losing Sharpe a friend and ally.

-Sharpe's situation only gets worse when his old enemy, Sergeant Obadiah Hakeswill, joins the company.
-Hakeswill hates Sharpe with a vengeance and plans to kill him.
+Sharpe's situation only gets worse when his old arch-enemy, Sergeant Obadiah Hakeswill, joins the company.
+Hakeswill (a demented psychopath) hates Sharpe with a vengeance and plans to kill him.

 Meanwhile, Sharpe's lover Teresa Moreno arrives, informing Sharpe that she has given birth to his daughter Antonia, and that she is living in Badajoz.
-Sharpe promises her that he will protect her when the British Army attacks the city.
+Sharpe promises her that he will protect her when the British Army attacks the city, as after the fighting in Ciudad Rodrigo, the British army sacked the city raping its women.
 He is also reunited with his former Lieutenant, Robert Knowles, who is now a captain of a fusilier company.
 Knowles also vows to protect Teresa.

 Later, Hakeswill encounters Teresa in a stable.
 He attempts to rape her, but she fights him off, slashing his face and wrist.
 Sharpe and Harper enter the stable, and Harper brutally beats Hakeswill.
 Hakeswill vows revenge on Harper and to have Teresa.

-Then Lawford's replacement, Colonel Brian Windham arrives, as well as Captain Rymer, who has purchased his captaincy, via the commission of the late Captain Lennox, a normal practice in the British Army.
-Meanwhile, Sharpe's promotion to captain is finally rejected; the long delay in the verdict was due to being confused with another officer who died.
+Lawford's replacement, Colonel Brian Windham arrives, as well as Captain Rymer, who has purchased his commission to command Sharpe's Light Company, a normal practise in the British Army.
+Sharpe's promotion to captain is reversed by Windham, who although instantly liking Sharpe, does not like officers drawn from the file, and does not need another captain.
 Sharpe desires to join the Forlorn Hope so that, despite the high chance of death, he may be promoted again, and so that, should he die, Antonia can be proud of her father.